josue-rojas/Auto-Image-Crop/README.md

 ### How To Use
 in mac
+1. clone this repo and make a new branch
 1. !important make 'images' folder and inside put zip files containing the images
 2. double click start.command
 6. grab a coffee or do something else while the images get cropped and downloaded (3seconds per img)